Graphical tools for selecting conditional instrumental sets: Simulations

 \section{Simulations}

-We investigated the finite sample efficiency of $(Z^o,W^o)$ and how it compares to alternative valid conditional instrumental sets.
+We investigated the finite sample efficiency of $(Z^o,W^o)$ and how it compares to alternative linearly valid conditional instrumental sets.
+For further comparison, we also considered the following three alternative estimators to the two-stage least squares: (i) the limited information maximum likelihood (LIML) estimator \citep{anderson1949estimation,phillips1977bias}, (ii) the jackknife instrumental variables (JIVE) estimator \citep{angrist1999jackknife} and (iii) the ordinary least squares regression of $Y$ on $X$.
+The first two are alternative instrumental variable estimators with the same asymptotic distribution as the two-stage least squares estimator but with distinct finite sample characteristics.
+We include the ordinary least squares regression as a non-causal baseline.
 We did so in linear structural equation models compatible with the two graphs $\g_1$ and $\g_2$ from Figures \ref{subfig:weird forb} and \ref{subfig:simple}, respectively.
 Recall that by Example \ref{ex:optimal cis}, the tuple $(Z^o,W^o)$ in $\g_1$ is asymptotically optimal.
 We also show that the tuple $(Z^o,W^o)$ in $\g_2$ is asymptotically optimal in Example \ref{ex:optimal 2} of the Supplementary Material.